Sustainability of Digital Formats

 General

-History The Official DivX 5.1 Guide indicates that Jérôme Rota began work on DivX in 1999, with an eye toward fitting a feature film on a compact disk and/or making it easy to disseminate films on the web.
+The Official DivX 5.1 Guide indicates that Jérôme Rota began work on DivX in 1999, with an eye toward fitting a feature film on a compact disk and/or making it easy to disseminate films on the web.
 DivXNetworks was founded in 2000.
 In 2001, DixXNetworks launched a "covert" website that led to the creation of OpenDivX, an open source project eventually called XVID.
 DivX 4 was released in 2001, DivX5 in March 2002, and version 5.1 in the latter half of 2003.
-The version 6.x series, launched in December 2005, is listed on the version history page at the DivX Web site (as of May 2010).
+The version 6.x series was launched in December 2005 and as of March 2012, the latest version for Windows is 6.8.5.

 In 2005 the Digital Digest DivX FAQ (which could not be found as of December, 2011) reported "The original DivX 3.xx codec is based on Microsoft's MPEG-4 V3 codec (ASF was based on MPEG-4 V2).
 The reason why the codec was "hacked" and re-distributed is because Microsoft's codec did not allow one to encode to AVI (they only wanted people to encode to ASF/WMV), which is far from being convenient.
 The DivX 3.xx codec also includes hacked versions of a MP3 codec and a WMA codec. . . .
 The new DivX 4.x codec has nothing to do with Microsoft - it has been developed entirely from scratch."
 The same is no doubt true of the DivX 5 codec.